(a) "Child" means a person 18 years of age or younger.

 (6) develop and implement procedures for documenting the results of all hearing screening tests;

-(7) inform the newborn's or infant's parents or parent, primary care physician, and the Department of Health according to recommendations of the Department of Health of the results of the hearing screening test or rescreening if conducted, or if the newborn or infant was not successfully tested.
+(7) inform the newborn's or infant's parents or parent; primary care physician, advanced practice registered nurse, or physician assistant; and the Department of Health according to recommendations of the Department of Health of the results of the hearing screening test or rescreening if conducted, or if the newborn or infant was not successfully tested.
 The hospital that discharges the newborn or infant to home is responsible for the screening; and

 (8) collect performance data specified by the Department of Health.